TootSDK/TootSDK/CONTRIBUTING.md

 - Get familiar with the [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/).
 - Spaces, not tabs.
 - Whitespace-only lines are not trimmed.
-- We use SwiftLint to ensure a consistent look and feel of the library code.
-Your changes should contain no SwiftLint errors or warnings.
-Please run and check SwiftLint on any code contributions before submitting e.g. `swiftlint lint --fix --format`.
+- We use [swift-format](https://github.com/apple/swift-format) to ensure a consistent look and feel of the library code.
+Your changes should contain no swift-format errors or warnings.
+Please lint code contributions before submitting e.g. `make lint`.
 - Avoid bringing in new libraries or dependencies without good justification.
 Any PR that brings in a new library needs to make the case for why it is necessary.

 ### Read our Architecture Decision Records (ADRs))